 “In Lapland in the 1970s and 80s, when log driving still took place, the logs were stored in stockpiles on the waterways which were strictly out of bounds to the public.
 Of course, this made it a great temptation for us youngsters and we would jump from the logs into the cold river water,” recalls Korhonen.
 “However, log driving hasn’t occurred since the early 1990s.”

 According to A history of log driving, log driving in Sweden began to gain popularity in the 13th and 14th centuries.
 Logs were also transported by rafting them along waterways in Central Europe and China in the 16th and 17th centuries.
 In Finland, the practice became more common in the mid-19th century, with an estimated 70,000 to 80,000 men employed in the log driving industry by 1910.

 Log driving was the most important form of timber transport for the forest industry, which was built along lakes and waterways.
 In the golden years, up to 16 million cubic metres of logs were transported per year.
 However, technology, roads, cars, and railways evolved, and log trucks and trains soon replaced log driving.
-In 2017, only about 300,000 cubic metres of wood passed through Finnish waters.
+Today some 500,000 cubic metres of wood pass through Finnish waters per year.

 While log driving activity has decreased over the decades, it is still important, explains Korhonen, for a few UPM factories such as the Pellos plywood mill in Ristiina and the Kaukas pulp mill in Lappeenranta.

 “Log driving is not only a form of transport but also a form of storage, or better yet, mobile stock.
 When we can combine transportation and storage, log driving is a very good form of transport,” he says.

 The forest industry and timber transport interested Korhonen from an early age.
 As a young child, he would accompany his father on log drives and to forestry work sites.